Vegan Spinach Artichoke Dip

 Notes

 Spinach: If using frozen, let thaw and squeeze the excess water before using.
-From fresh, use about 10 oz. , steam the spinach first, give a rough chop, drain any excess water.
+From fresh, use about 10 oz.
+Steam the spinach first, then rough-chop and drain any excess water.

 Nutritional values are estimates only.
 See our full nutrition disclosure here.